-[June 29] Young ‘uns and the young-at-heart: we’ve got good news!
-Shizuoka prefecture’s Day Out With Thomas train tour, which was postponed from its initial start date in May due to Covid-19 coronavirus, has finally started up on June 26.
+Young ‘uns and the young-at-heart: we’ve got good news!
+Shizuoka prefecture’s Day Out With Thomas train tour is returning this June with some exciting new events.

-The Day Out With Thomas event will continue until October 19, giving Thomas the Tank Engine fans a chance to hop aboard this iconic locomotive designed to look like the main character from long-running children’s show ‘Thomas and Friends’.
+This year, tours will run from June 12 through to October 18, giving Thomas the Tank Engine fans a chance to hop aboard this iconic locomotive designed to look like the main character from long-running children’s show ‘Thomas and Friends’.
 The excursion takes visitors on a train ride through the Oigawa main line from Shin-Kanaya Station to Senzu Station, with numerous activities to enjoy at both stations.

 Guests aboard Thomas can take full advantage of the experience by purchasing original souvenirs from the snack cart as well as munching on Thomas-themed bento boxes, which are available at Shin-Kanaya Station (just make sure you purchase one before boarding).

 The event is run by Oigawa Railway Co Ltd, known for its steam locomotives and tourist trains in Shizuoka prefecture, including this Thomas-themed train, launched in 2014.
-To prevent the spread of coronavirus, extra safety precautions have been put in place, including fewer passengers per ride and temperature checks at the ticket gate.
+To prevent the spread of coronavirus, extra safety precautions have been put in place including temperature checks at the ticket gate.